Carol Cram at the Roman Baths Museum in Bath, England

 Make the Roman Baths in Bath a Sightseeing Priority

-The Roman Baths in Bath, England, is the city’s foremost must-see attraction.
-If you only have time to visit one historic site in Bath, make it the Roman Baths.
 It’s small enough to enjoy in about an hour, includes an excellent audio guide, and is enlivened by numerous projections of Roman-clad people going about their bathing business.

 Audio Guide

-The price includes an audio guide with two tracks.
-The regular one provides the usual historical context in short and interesting installments.
 The children’s track includes first-person accounts by the many characters that wander across screens projected throughout the museum.
 I alternate between the adult and children’s tracks.
 Both are excellent.

 Touring the Baths

-The clearly signposted route starts at the walkway surrounding the baths.
 This structure and the statues of various Roman bigwigs are Victorian additions that were built atop the Roman ruins to house the museum when it opened in the late 19th century.

-The walkway is a delightful space surrounded by warm Bath stone and with the façade of Bath Abbey looming in the background.
+The terrace is a delightful space surrounded by warm Bath stone and with the façade of Bath Abbey looming in the background.
 Below are the deep green waters of the main pool.
 Bath has been a mecca for health-seekers for two millennia.

 Overhead view of the main pool at the Roman Baths Museum